In This Article

 Veneer treatment falls under the cosmetic dentistry category because it creates a makeover smiles with whiter, brighter, nicely shaped, and beautifully aligned teeth.
 However, the veneer treatment may also be grouped as protective dentistry because it may prevent the need for more extensive dental treatments.

-Other benefits of dental veneer include durability, it requires little or no removal of tooth structure (minimally invasive) compared to dental crowns (there are some modified dental veneers that does not require removal of tooth enamel), and it improves the appearance of your teeth and smiles.
+Other benefits of dental veneer procedure include durability, it requires little or no removal of tooth structure (minimally invasive) compared to dental crowns (there are some modified dental veneers that do not require removal of tooth enamel), and it improves the appearance of your teeth and smiles.

 Generally, veneers treatment can be used to solve almost all of your cosmetic dental problems, which may include:

 .
 Worn down tooth enamel: some actions or factors may cause the tooth enamel to become naturally dulled or worn down over time, such as genetic predisposition, smoking, taking coffee or tea, taking alcohol, taking certain medications, etc. dental veneer is a perfect treatment for correcting worn down enamel.